San Francisco California, USA Travel Guide

 Reservations are recommended for popular restaurants, especially on weekends, to secure a table.

-It is common practice to split checks evenly or by item among diners.
+It is common practice to separate checks evenly or by item among diners.

 Find at Boudin Bakery or Tartine Bakery.

-These large, foil-wrapped burritos originated in the Mission District, packed with rice, beans, meat, salsa, and guacamole.
+These large, foil-wrapped burritos originated in the Mission District, packed accompanied by rice, beans, meat, salsa, and guacamole.

 Seek out taquerias like La Taqueria or El Farolito.